akononovicius/physRisk-content-repository/articles/2017/paklausos-ir-pasiulos-desniai.md

 Evidently **the law of supply** is of the opposite form.
 This law of economics states that the more people are willing to pay for the product, the larger quantity of the product will be produced (as the producer will try to maximize his gains).
-In the figure below we have shown a linear supply curve, from the graph it is easy to infer that the larger the price paid for the product, the more of it will be produced.
+In the figure bellow we have shown a linear supply curve, from the graph it is easy to infer that the larger the price paid for the product, the more of it will be produced.
 In general the supply curve could by any non-decreasing curve, e.g,